Polycystic Ovary Syndrome (PCOS)

-- Depilatories, which are chemical hair removal products applied to the skin.
+- Depilatories.
+These are chemical hair removal products applied to the skin.

-- Waxing, which pulls the hair out by the root.
+- Waxing.
+This pulls the hair out by the root.

 Hair removal methods differ in cost and long-term effectiveness.
 Before trying one, ask your doctor about risks of infection and scarring.

-As part of polycystic ovary syndrome (PCOS) treatment, medicines can be used to help control reproductive hormone or insulin levels.
+As part of treatment for PCOS, medicines can be used to help control reproductive hormone or insulin levels.
+These medicines can include:

-- Combination estrogen and progestin hormones in birth control pills, vaginal rings, or skin patches.
-These hormones correct irregular menstrual bleeding or absent menstrual cycles.
-They may also improve your androgen-related acne problems, male-type hair growth, and male-pattern hair loss.
+- Combination estrogen and progestin hormones.
+These are in birth control pills, vaginal rings, and skin patches.
+These hormones correct irregular or absent menstrual cycles.
+They may also improve acne problems and reduce unwanted hair growth or loss.

-- Metformin (Glucophage).
+- Metformin.
 This diabetes medicine is used for controlling insulin, blood sugar levels, and androgen levels.

-- Clomiphene (Clomid, Serophene) (fertility medicines) and gonadotropin injections (LH and FSH).
+- Fertility medicines.
+These include letrozole, and gonadotropin injections (LH and FSH).